Skip to content

 Wax Marina & the lake

 Wax Marina is the closest place on Nolin Lake to put a boat in the water.
-From Stay at Nolin in Paradise Grove it's a two- mile drive — easily handled by the included golf cart, easier with a car if you're hauling a cooler and a crew.
+From the lakehouse in Paradise Grove it's a two-mile drive, about five minutes.
 Here's how guests use it.

 Boat rentals

 The marina rents pontoons by the half-day, full-day, and full weekend.
-Pontoons are the right call for groups — wide deck, easy entry from the swim ladder, room for coolers and stuff.
-Capacities run from eight to twelve passengers depending on the boat, so for a full house at Stay at Nolin you'll likely want two boats or split the day in shifts.
+Pontoons are the right call for groups: wide deck, easy entry from the swim ladder, room for coolers and stuff.
+Capacities run from eight to twelve passengers depending on the boat, so for a full house at the lakehouse you'll likely want two boats or split the day in shifts.

 Reserve early for any summer weekend.
 The marina takes phone reservations, and the most popular times (Friday afternoon, Saturday all day, Fourth of July week) book up weeks out.
 Call the marina before you finalize your trip and lock in your rental.